stolksdorf/vitreum/v4_todo.md

 - Remove the dependacy on using a template engine
   - This will be tricky, as right now vitreum is using a double template system (tmpl -> bundle -> render)
   - Focus on using raw functions or strings.
 No fancy markup
+- Move your `animations.less` into it's own repo
+  - Make it into a css.js file, with a build step to `.less` and `.css`